Why Does EGR Valve Get Carbon Buildup On a 6.0 (Answered!)

 Why Does EGR Valve Get Carbon Build Up On a 6.0

-Cleaning the port inside the actual intake where the EGR valve sits is as much important as cleaning the EGR valve itself.
+Cleaning the port inside the actual intake where the EGR valve sits is as important as cleaning the EGR valve itself.
 This is where all of the EGR flow comes from.
 If your EGR valve has carbon build-up, there is a great chance that the port itself has carbon build-up too.

 If you leave the port dirty, all of the carbon build-ups will simply end up in the cleaned EGR valve and will cause it to fail soon.

 So, grab a spatula or something that is not too pointy and scrape the walls of the port.
 Try to get as many deposits as you can.
-As you scrape them, the deposits will fall down the port, but do not worry.
+As you scrape them, the deposits will fall down the port but do not worry.
 After you are done scraping, you will vacuum them.
 Make sure you get all of the deposits or else you will have a crank-no start upon completion of this repair.

 5. Remove the O-rings and the gasket from the EGR valve